devNavraj/advanced-computer-vision/README.md

 ### Methodology & System Architecture
 This end-to-end project involved a multi-stage development process:

 1. **Custom Dataset Creation:** A unique dataset of 21 domestic spill categories (e.g., Coke, Oil, Gatorade variants, Milk) was manually collected and annotated.
 This was done under varied lighting and on different surfaces to ensure the model could handle real-world visual diversity.

 2. **Model Development & Fine-Tuning (PyTorch):**
+    * In the initial phase of experiments, a rigorous comparison was conducted between **VGG16** and **ResNet50**, testing multiple fine-tuning strategies (e.g., full fine-tuning vs. freezing the backbone) and learning rate schedulers (`StepLR`, `CosineAnnealingLR`, `ReduceLROnPlateau`).
-    *   A pre-trained **ResNet50** model was initially fine-tuned on the 21-class dataset.
+    * Then, better performing model pre-trained **ResNet50** model was  fine-tuned on the 21-class dataset.
-    *   Advanced training techniques were employed, including **layer-wise learning rates** to preserve valuable low-level features while adapting high-level ones.
+    * Advanced training techniques were employed, including **layer-wise learning rates** to preserve valuable low-level features while adapting high-level ones
-    *   A specialized 3-class model was created via **transfer learning** from the initial 21-class model, using a smaller dataset captured directly from the robot's camera to optimize performance for the specific deployment environment.
+    * A specialized 3-class model was created via **transfer learning** and **fine-tuning** approaches from the initial 21-class model, using a smaller dataset captured directly from the robot's camera to optimize performance for the specific deployment environment.

 3.  **Robotics Integration (ROS2):**
     * A Python-based ROS2 subscriber node (`capture_sub.py`) was developed to process the real-time image stream from the robot's camera (`/depth_cam/rgb/image_raw`).
     * A core application node (`react.py`) was engineered to:
       *   Perform real-time inference using the loaded 3-class PyTorch model.
       *   Map classification outputs to specific behaviors (e.g., "Coke" -> move forward; "Gatorade Blue" -> move forward + turn left; "Gatored Red" -> move backward; "Uncertain" -> stop).
       *   Publish `geometry_msgs/Twist` messages to the `/cmd_vel` topic to control the robot's motors.

 ### Key Outcomes & Demonstration
+- The **fine-tuned ResNet50 model achieved a test accuracy of 84.85%**, significantly outperforming VGG16 and proving its architectural superiority for this task.
+- The analysis concluded that a full fine-tuning approach combined with advanced data augmentation and an adaptive learning rate scheduler (`ReduceLROnPlateau`) was the most effective strategy.
 - A fully functional, deployed system where a physical robot autonomously reacted to its environment based on visual input.
 - The specialized 3-class model achieved **100% test accuracy** under lab conditions, validating the two-stage fine-tuning approach.
 - This project demonstrates a complete "code-to-physical-action" pipeline, showcasing skills in applied AI, robotics, and system integration.